 But maybe the answer that comes up might be more like, “After a year of not buying this I would have saved a small fortune and kept a small mountain of trash out of landfill.”

 If that kind of answer comes up, you know what to do.
-Strike it off the list, and leave it on the shelf.
+Leave it off the list, and leave it on the shelf.

 Questions about who’s influencing your thinking